Gi11i4m/playground-java-guild-5-2018/markdowns/streams/micro-katas.md

 # Micro kata's
 Here are a few micro kata's for you to solve, let's get to know some more possibilities of Streams!

-If you want to know if your solution is optimal you can take look at the [(source & solutions)](https://technologyconversations.com/2014/11/04/java-8-streams-micro-katas/).
+If you want to know if your solution is optimal you can take look at the [source & solutions](https://technologyconversations.com/2014/11/04/java-8-streams-micro-katas/).

 The kata's are written in old-style Java code.
 Re-write them into beautiful one-liners using Streams.